Donate to help Smardale Nature Reserve.

-The money raised will improve the new land at Smardale Nature Reserve to make it both a haven for wildlife and also give the access needed for people.Cumbria Wildlife Trust
+Your donation will help improve Smardale Nature Reserve to make it both a haven for wildlife and also give the access needed for people.Cumbria Wildlife Trust

 On such a long linear reserve, where bridges have been removed and railway banking has collapsed, there is much to do to reinstate the access.
 Smardale is also one of our most easily accessible nature reserves as it has a wheelchair accessible path along its length.
 So, of course, this gem of a nature reserve attracts thousands of visitors each year which leaves us with problems: there is no parking and the extension, although brilliant for wildlife, is not accessible to walkers and wheelchairs.